How to Stop the Spread

-The best way to prevent illness is to avoid being exposed to this virus.
-The actions you take to protect yourself against COVID-19 are the same as those used to protect against common respiratory illnesses, such as the flu, which include:
+The best way to prevent illness is to avoid being exposed to the virus and to reduce transmission to others.
+The actions you take to protect yourself against COVID-19 are the same to prevent common respiratory illnesses, such as the flu, including:

 - Washing your hands often with soap and water or using an alcohol-based hand sanitizer.

 - Avoiding touching your eyes, nose, and mouth with unwashed hands.

 - Cough and sneeze into your sleeve or a tissue.
 Dispose of tissue immediately and wash your hands.

 - Clean and disinfect objects and surfaces that are frequently touched.
 Avoid sharing personal items such as cups and towels.